jkeohan/bonus_lectures/redux/intro-to-redux.md

 ### mapStateToProps

-In order to access the state provide by the store we need to pass `connect()` a function that will provide access to the values we need.
+In order to access the state in the the store we need to pass `connect()` a function that will provide access to the values we need.
 It essentially maps the values in state and passes them as props to the Component.

 One thing to note is that the function needs to be created outside of the Counter Component so that it's within the scope of `connect`